-- 4.1 CPSU means the Community & Public Sector Union; - 4.2 Dental Clinic means any public dental clinic whether fixed or mobile; - 4.3 Dental Hygienist for the purpose of this agreement means a person with current registration as a dental hygienist with the Dental Board of Australia or successor; - 4.4 Dental Therapist for the purpose of this agreement means a person with current registration as a dental therapist with the Dental Board of Australia or successor; - 4.5 AHPRA means the Australian Health Practitioner Regulation Agency or successor; - 4.6 DHHS or Department means the Department of Health and Human Services or successor; - 4.7 Employee means either a Dental Therapist, Dental Hygienists or Oral Health Therapist who is employed by an Employer listed in Appendix One of this Agreement; - 4.8 FWC and the Commission means Fair Work Commission; - 4.9 Hourly rate means one thirty-eighth of the appropriate weekly rate for the relevant classification; - 4.10 Immediate Family means:
+- 4.1 CPSU means the Community & Public Sector Union; - 4.2 Dental Clinic means any public dental clinic whether fixed or mobile; - 4.3 Dental Hygienist for the purpose of this agreement means a person with current registration as a dental hygienist with the Dental Board of Australia or successor; - Dental Therapist for the purpose of this agreement means a person with current registration as a dental therapist with the Dental Board of Australia or successor; - 4.5 Employee means either a Dental Therapist, Dental Hygienists or Oral Health Therapist who is employed by an Employer listed in Appendix One of this Agreement; - 4.6 FWC and the Commission means Fair Work Commission; - 4.7 Hourly rate means one thirty-eighth of the appropriate weekly rate for the relevant classification; - 4.8 Immediate Family means: - (a) a spouse, de facto partner, child, parent, grandparent, grandchild or sibling of the Employee; or - (b) a child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the Employee.

-- (a) a spouse (including a former spouse, a de facto partner and a former de facto partner) of the Employee.
-A de facto partner means a person who, although not legally married to the Employee, lives with the Employee in a relationship as a couple on a genuine domestic basis (whether the Employee and the person are of the same sex or different sexes); - (b) a child or an adult child (including an adopted child, a step child or an ex nuptial child), parent, grandparent, grandchild or sibling of the Employee or of the Employee's spouse - 4.11 Oral Health Therapist for the purpose of this agreement means a person with current registration as both a Dental Therapist and Dental Hygienist with the AHPRA or successor or with current registration as an Oral Health Therapist - 4.12 Service or Employer unless the context otherwise indicates or requires, means relevant service before and/or after commencement of this agreement in any one or more Victorian public health service or registered community health centres.
+Note: Spouse includes a former spouse.
+A de facto partner means a person who lives with lives with the employee in a relationship as a couple on a genuine domestic basis (whether

+- the employee and the person are of the same sex or different sexes) and includes a former de facto partner of the Employee. - 4.9 Oral Health Therapist for the purpose of this agreement means a person with current registration as both a Dental Therapist and Dental Hygienist with the Dental Board of Australia or successor or with current registration as an Oral Health Therapist - 4.10 Service or Employer unless the context otherwise indicates or requires, means relevant service before and/or after commencement of this agreement in any one or more Victorian public health service or registered community health centres.